Lahij: History

 The Lahj region experienced instability after Yemeni government forces withdrew from the area in 2012, and Tribal Popular Committee funding was cut.
 The reduced state presence emboldened al-Qaeda in the Arabian Peninsula to launch a series of attacks in the governorate in June 2013.
-On 28 January 2015, al-Qaeda destroyed the 13th-century tomb and mosque of Sufyan ibn Abdullah, which was one of the city's most important religious landmarks.
+On 28 January 2015, al-Qaeda demolished the historic Sufyan Mosque in the Al Hota village district.
 Then on 20 March, al-Qaeda fighters captured al-Hawtah and killed about 20 people during their brief occupation of the city before being driven out by government forces.
 Less than a week later, on 26 March, Houthi forces captured al-Hawtah and the nearby Al Anad Air Base en route to Aden.
 They held the city until August, when Southern Transitional Council-led airstrikes bombarded Houthi positions and cleared the way for hundreds of government troops to move north toward Al Anad Air Base.
 The Houthis were driven out by 4 August, losing most of their heavy weaponry in the process.

 Al-Qaeda struck again in early 2016, capturing the city on 25 January and holding it until government forces retook it on 15 April after a major battle.
 In June, the Security Belt Forces were inaugurated in Lahj to serve as the main military and police force in the area.
 Al-Qaeda led an attack on the Security Belt headquarters in March 2017 but failed to take control of the city.

 On 16 November 2017, the Southern Transitional Council announced at a festival in al-Hawtah that they would be assuming control of Lahj and ad-Dali' governorates.
 With al-Qaeda being driven out of the governorate altogether in 2018, the new conflict was mostly between the STC and the Yemeni national government.
 Armed clashes broke out between the two sides' forces on 28 August 2019, resulting in the central government's forces taking control of the Security Belt headquarters and the city as a whole.
 Two days later, on 30 August, the Security Belt forces were able to retake control of the city for the STC from the central government.